kddubey/cappr/README.md

    git clone https://github.com/kddubey/cappr.git
    ```

-2. Create a new Python 3.8+ environment
+2. Create a new Python 3.8+ environment using venv.
+Activate it

 3. cd to the repo and install this package in editable mode, along with development
    requirements